By: Antonia Walls

 Remove from the freezer and trim the ends.
 Brush the pastry with the beaten egg and slice as neatly as possible into 1cm pieces.
 Lay these on a lined baking sheet (you will need to cook in batches, or use two baking trays).
 Sprinkle with a little more icing sugar.

 Bake on the third runners of the roasting oven for approximately 10-12 minutes, rotating the tray halfway through the cooking time.
 The palmiers are ready when the pastry is puffed and golden.

 - Leave to cool on the tray for a minute or two before removing with a palette knife to a wire rack.
 Delicious served warm or at room temperature.
 Dust with icing sugar before serving.

 Aga Range Cooker Tips:

-- The roasting oven is at its hottest towards the back left hand side.
-Rotate the tart to ensure an even bake.
+- The roasting oven is hottest at the back and towards the centre.
+Always rotate bakes half way through the cooking time to ensure an even bake.

 - To freeze, you can either freeze the rolled up pastry whole and slice as required or slice and freeze on a baking tray.
 Once the slices are frozen you can transfer them to a freezer bag and defrost as many slices as you want at a time.

 - If using a basic mincemeat, add a little more oomph by sprinkling over some orange zest, extra chopped nuts or finely chopped stem ginger.